Afroman sued by law enforcement officers who raided his home

 Foreman on Wednesday posted to Instagram promising to countersue “for the undeniable damage this had on my clients, family, career and property.”

-The sheriff’s office conducted the armed raid of Foreman’s Adams County home in August.
+The sheriff’s office conducted the armed raid of Foreman’s Adams County home last August.
+See the bodycam video below:

 Sheriff’s deputies acted on a warrant claiming probable cause existed that drugs and drug paraphernalia would be found on Foreman’s property and that trafficking and kidnapping had taken place there.